 Cost considerations include:

-Azure AD Connect - The Azure AD Connect synchronization feature is available in all editions of Azure Active Directory.
+Microsoft Entra Connect - The Microsoft Entra Connect synchronization feature is available in all editions of Microsoft Entra ID.

-There a no additional license requirements for using Azure AD Connect and is included in your Azure subscription.
+There a no additional license requirements for using Microsoft Entra Connect and is included in your Azure subscription.

-For pricing information about the editions of Azure Active Directory, see Azure AD pricing.
+For pricing information about the editions of Microsoft Entra ID, see Microsoft Entra pricing.

-VMs for N-Tier application - For cost information about these resources, see Run VMs for an N-tier architecture.
+VMs for N-Tier application - For cost information about these resources, see [Run VMs for an N-tier architecture][implementing-a-multi-tier-architecture-on-Azure].

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see Overview of the operational excellence pillar.

-There are two aspects to managing Azure AD:
+There are two aspects to managing Microsoft Entra ID:

-- Maintaining the Azure AD Connect sync servers.
+- Maintaining the Microsoft Entra Connect Sync servers.

-- Azure Active Directory PowerShell Module - used to script common Azure AD administrative tasks such as user management, domain management, and configuring single sign-on.
+- Microsoft Graph PowerShell Module - used to script common Microsoft Entra administrative tasks such as user management, domain management, and configuring single sign-on.

-- Azure AD management blade in the Azure portal - provides an interactive management view of the directory, and enables you to control and configure most aspects of Azure AD.
+- Microsoft Entra management blade in the Azure portal - provides an interactive management view of the directory, and enables you to control and configure most aspects of Microsoft Entra ID.

-Azure AD Connect installs the following tools to maintain Azure AD Connect sync services from your on-premises machines:
+Microsoft Entra Connect installs the following tools to maintain Microsoft Entra Connect Sync services from your on-premises machines:

-- Microsoft Azure Active Directory Connect console - allows you to modify the configuration of the Azure AD Sync server, customize how synchronization occurs, enable or disable staging mode, and switch the user sign-in mode.
+- Microsoft Entra Connect console - allows you to modify the configuration of the Azure AD Sync server, customize how synchronization occurs, enable or disable staging mode, and switch the user sign-in mode.
 You can enable Active Directory FS sign-in using your on-premises infrastructure.

 - Synchronization Service Manager - use the Operations tab in this tool to manage the synchronization process and detect whether any parts of the process have failed.
 You can trigger synchronizations manually using this tool.
 The Connectors tab enables you to control the connections for the domains that the synchronization engine is attached to.

-- Synchronization Rules Editor - allows you to customize the way objects are transformed when they're copied between an on-premises directory and Azure AD.
+- Synchronization Rules Editor - allows you to customize the way objects are transformed when they're copied between an on-premises directory and Microsoft Entra ID.
 This tool enables you to specify additional attributes and objects for synchronization, then executes filters to determine which objects should or shouldn't be synchronized.
-For more information, see the Synchronization Rule Editor section in the document Azure AD Connect sync: Understanding the default configuration.
+For more information, see the Synchronization Rule Editor section in the document Microsoft Entra Connect Sync: Understanding the default configuration.

-For more information and tips for managing Azure AD Connect, see Azure AD Connect sync: Best practices for changing the default configuration.
+For more information and tips for managing Microsoft Entra Connect, see Microsoft Entra Connect Sync: Best practices for changing the default configuration.

 For DevOps considerations, see Operational excellence in Extending Active Directory Domain Services (AD DS) to Azure.